 Comac’s cockpit view was less than rosy well before US sanctions loomed.
 The state firm had already pushed the aircraft’s commercial roll-out from 2017 to the end of 2021 due to problems found during test flights and disruptions caused by Covid-19.

 But potential buyers of the C919, mostly Chinese carriers, may not be too bothered since most have not committed to firm orders of the airliner, which is yet to be certified to fly.

-Comac has said it has secured 815 orders for C919 jets from 28 clients – though most of these orders are optional ones – and it aimed to deliver 150 planes each year from its Shanghai plant.
+Comac has said it has secured as many as 815 orders for the C919 from 28 clients – though most of these orders are optional ones – and it aimed to deliver 150 planes each year from its Shanghai plant.
 It said as much as 60% of the plane’s parts and systems would be sourced domestically.